manasg/gae-log-fetcher/README.md

 Why?
 ====
-GAE was not designed for Operational (Ops) tasks.
-Take their log browsing experience for example.
-Much improvement to be desired.
+Certain Operational (Ops) tasks on GAE can be tedious.
+The log browsing experience for example could be improved.

 Yes, you can download logs via appcfg (https://developers.google.com/appengine/docs/python/tools/uploadinganapp#Python_Downloading_logs).
 However, GAE seems to have an undocumented 100M log buffer.
 Appcfg can only download that.
 You need to run appcfg very frequently to empty the buffer otherwise logs are lost***.
 In our case - this was a big issue as req logs + app logs were resulting in a lot of data.
 We like our logs :)